-Services that are covered for you What you must pay when you get these services Full Benefit Dual Eligible (FBDE), Qualified Medicare Beneficiary (QMB Only), Qualified Medicare Beneficiary Plus (QMB+), and Specified Low-Income Medicare Beneficiary Plus (SLMB+) Recipients Specified Low-Income Medicare Beneficiary (SLMB Only), Qualifying Individual (QI) and Qualified Disabled and Working Individual (QDWI) Recipients diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical conditions affecting the lower limbs Prostate cancer screening exams For men age 50 and older, covered services include the following - once every 12 months: Digital rectal exam Prostate Specific Antigen (PSA) test There is no coinsurance, copayment, or deductible for an annual PSA test or digital rectal exam.
-There is no coinsurance, copayment, or deductible for an annual PSA test or digital rectal exam.
-Prosthetic and orthotic devices and related supplies \$0 for Medicare-covered items.
-20% of the cost for Medicare-covered items.
-Requires prior authorization (approval in advance) to be covered.
+Services that are covered for you What you must pay when you get these services • Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) Podiatry services Covered services include: Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical conditions affecting the lower limbs \$25 for each Medicare-covered podiatry visit.
+Prostate cancer screening exams For men aged 50 and older, covered services include the following - once every 12 months: Digital rectal exam Prostate Specific Antigen (PSA) test There is no coinsurance, copayment, or deductible for an annual PSA test or digital rectal exam.
+Prosthetic and orthotic devices and related supplies Requires prior authorization (approval in advance) to be covered.
 Devices (other than dental) that replace all or part of a body part or function.
-These include but are not limited to testing, fitting, or training in the use of prosthetic and orthotic devices; as well as: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses \$0 for Medicare-covered ostomy supplies. \$0 for Medicare-covered ostomy supplies.
+These include but are not limited to testing, fitting, or training in the use of prosthetic and orthotic devices; as well as: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
+Includes certain supplies related to prosthetic and orthotic devices, and repair and/or replacement of prosthetic and orthotic devices.
+Also includes some coverage following cataract removal or cataract surgery - see Vision Care later in this section for more detail.
+20% of the cost for Medicare- covered items. \$0 for Medicare-covered ostomy supplies.
+Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe \$15 for each Medicare-covered pulmonary rehabilitation service.